RaspAP/raspap-docs/docs/manual.md

 ```

 Prepare the web destination and git clone the files to `/var/www/html`.

+> ⚠️  **Caution:** If this is _not_ a clean installation, be sure you do not have existing files or directories in the web root before executing the `rm -rf` command.

 ```
 sudo rm -rf /var/www/html
 sudo git clone https://github.com/billz/raspap-webgui /var/www/html
 ```

 Now comes the fun part.
-For security reasons, the `www-data` user which lighttpd runs under is not allowed to start or stop daemons, or run commands like ifdown and ifup, all of which we want RaspAP to do.
+For security reasons, the `www-data` user which `lighttpd` runs under is not allowed to start or stop daemons, or run commands like `ip link`,
+all of which we want RaspAP to do.
 So we will add the `www-data` user to sudoers, but with restrictions on what commands the user can run.
 Copy the sudoers rules to their destination:

 ```
 cd /var/www/html
 sudo cp installers/raspap.sudoers /etc/sudoers.d/090_raspap
 ```

-Create the RaspAP configuration directories.
-Add `/etc/dhcpcd.conf` as a base config:
+Create the RaspAP configuration directories:

 ```
 sudo mkdir /etc/raspap/